0xCano/YetiSubgraph/README.md

       }
 ```

 it effectively provides all nodes that store historical transaction data made by the given user.
-Each eventhandling contributes
+Each eventhandling contributes to adding a `updatedTrove` node with the right data, reflecting the user opening, adjusting, and closing the trove as well as various types of redemptions and liquidations.